genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 .. image:: images/rsem_report.png

-1. **The RNA-Seq protocol used to generate the reads is strand specific**.
+1. **The RNA-seq protocol used to generate the reads is strand specific**.
 If the reads are strand-specific, check this option. (default: unchecked)
 2. **Estimated average fragment length (for single-end reads only)** option.
    It is important to know the fragment length distribution to accurately